HDR & More Immersive Sound Is Our Future

 How I Think About Dolby Vision

-The way that I think about Dolby Vision is like a funnel.
-The HDR grade is the wide end of the funnel – high dynamic range (HDR), large color gamut, and possibly high resolution and frame rate.
+Try to think about Dolby Vision as a funnel.
+The HDR grade is the wide end of the funnel: a high dynamic range (HDR), large color gamut, and possibly high resolution and frame rate moving image.

-The Dolby Vision process analyzes the HDR grade (in the grading software) and the Dolby Content Mapping Unit (CMU) takes the metadata produced by the analysis process (embedded over SDI) and in real-time creates a Standard Dynamic Range (SDR) version of the project (the smaller end of the funnel).
+The Dolby Vision process analyzes your HDR grade (in the grading software), creates some metadata, and a Dolby Content Mapping Unit (CMU) reads the metadata produced by the analysis process.
+The metadata is embedded over SDI and in real-time the CMU creates a Standard Dynamic Range (SDR) version of the project.

 Unlike HDR10 (another HDR standard) where mapping from HDR to SDR is passive and applied over the entirety of the program, Dolby Vision allows for frame by frame or shot by shot SDR mapping.
-Meaning that the colorist, DP and director can provide creative input to how the SDR version of the project is derived by use of ‘trim’ controls within the grading software while targeting a chosen SDR display spec (usually 100-nit gamma 2.4).
+Meaning that the colorist, DP and director can provide creative input on the final look of the images in the SDR side of the ‘funnel’ by using of ‘trim’ controls within the grading software.

 Trims can happen on a frame by frame or shot by shot basis so that that the SDR version of the project matches as closely as possible to the original intent of the HDR grade.